timroster/tugboat-haproxy/README.md

     It will also be possible to open the OpenShift Console for the cluster using the IBM Cloud web user interface.

+## Use with multiple clusters

+This approach is applicable for multiple clusters in a region as long as the hostname for the Cluster API and Oauth endpoint is the same.
+To add support for additional clusters, just add their port values to the `ports` array in [vars/main.yaml](./vars/main.yaml).

 ## Tested on

 This has been tested and works on: